kiranchari/Fourier-Sensitivity-Regularization/README.md

-## Fourier Sensitivity and Regularization of Computer Vision
+## Fourier Sensitivity and Regularization of Computer Vision Models

-Official code repository for the paper "Fourier Sensitivity and Regularization of Computer Vision".
+This repository contains code for work presented in [Fourier Sensitivity and Regularization of Computer Vision Models](https://openreview.net/forum?id=VmTYgjYloM), published at TMLR 2022.
 Fourier Sensitivity of computer vision models is based on a rigorously defined measure of sensitivity to input frequencies.
 Please see the paper for details.

 <!-- ![Fourier-sensitivity](github-image.png) -->
 <img src="github-image.png" width="750px">